We take a look at the ten most popular Irish Celtic symbols and their meanings.

 2. The shamrock – luck and the Christian Holy Trinity

 The symbol of a shamrock is as Irish as it gets.
 This is, in fact, the national flower of Ireland, and with its three leaves (do you see a pattern?), the Irish Celts believed that the shamrock leaf brings luck.

-It is also linked to St. Patrick and in turn St. Paddy’s Day, and in the 19th-century, it also became a symbol of nationalism and rebellion.
+It is also linked to St. Patrick who used it as a metaphor for the Christian Holy Trinity.
+In the 19th-century, it also became a symbol of nationalism and rebellion.

 This is potentially one of the most memorable Irish Celtic symbols that is synonymous with Ireland.